 Eating in an establishment that has one of these shortcomings does not necessarily mean you will contract food poisoning, but it is better to be safe than sorry.

 Even a mild case of food poisoning can be extremely unpleasant.
-If you have contracted it and believe it was someone else’s fault view our dedicated page, or contact us today to discuss your rights to compensation.
+If you have contracted it and believe it was someone else’s fault you may be entitled to make a food poisoning claimContact us today to discuss your rights to compensation.